mistakemp4/neocities/src/data/blog/Clinical Trial- My deeply personal analysis.md

 Lee, stammering, confesses: _"I was going to take-take this down before you ffffound it.
 I didn’t mean for you to see it."_ And in that moment, I felt _so much_ for him.
 The raw loneliness, the obsessive yearning, the deep-seated repression that made him do something he _knew_ was wrong but couldn’t stop himself from doing.
 The autistic experience of knowing you are crossing a line but being unable to stop yourself because the emotions are too overwhelming? _God, that hit so hard._ And then, the gut-punch of his quiet, resigned _"I will wash it first."_ The quiet shame, the attempt to make it seem _less_ wrong than it is.
 It’s heartbreaking.

 Then comes the final break in reality.
 Angel while looking for Lee, finds the hidden room in the closet, the final crack in their fragile sanity.
 The space is suffocating, lined with eerie remnants of a truth they can no longer ignore.
 They descend the stairs, each step feeling heavier than the last.
 The air is thick, oppressive, as if the house itself is holding its breath.
 And there, at the bottom, Lee stands over Brandon's lifeless body, silent, unmoving, as if time itself has stopped in this gruesome moment.
 The sight is staggering, the final shattering of any illusion of normalcy.
-Angel can only stare, the horror sinking into their mind, as the weight of what Lee has done crashes down upon them both.
+Angel can only stare, the horror sinking into their mind, as the weight of what Lee has done crashes down upon them both.;

-Angel: _"When?"_
+Angel: _"When?"_;

 Lee: _"Thursday.
-The day after you didn't show up for your appointment."_
+The day after you didn't show up for your appointment."_;

 Angel: _"Why.
-Why, WHY?"_
+Why, WHY?"_;

 Lee: _"I decided to prevent him from causing you future harm.
 Permanently."_

-And when Angel asks about the shrine?
+And when Angel asks about the shrine?;

 Lee: _"If you had rejected me when you found that, I would have regretted it.
 But I don't regret what I did down here.
 I don't."_

-The game ends with:
+The game ends; with:

 Angel: _"I'm kind of at your mercy here."_

 Lee: _"And I am at yours."_

 Angel's admission, _"I'm kind of at your mercy here,"_ is a moment of raw vulnerability.
 It acknowledges the terrifying reality of their situation.
 They have no control, no clear path forward, and yet, there is a strange sense of surrender, not just to Lee, but to the circumstances that have changed their life.
 It is a line filled with exhaustion, resignation, and perhaps, a quiet willingness to let go.
 Lee’s response, _"And I am at yours,"_ is just as haunting.
 Despite having committed an irreversible act, Lee does not see himself as the one with ultimate power.
 Instead, he frames their relationship as an equal exchange of control.
 There’s an unspoken implication that whatever happens next, whatever Angel chooses to do, will determine both of their fates.
 Lee, too, is vulnerable in his own way, not just legally, but emotionally.
 He has tied himself completely to Angel, and in this moment, it becomes clear that his actions weren’t just about revenge; they were about ensuring that Angel _needed_ him as much as he needed them.